-Our COVID-19 gateway page includes links to the key NHS and Public Health England web pages that will help you keep up to date with the current situation.
+Our COVID-19 learning gateway includes links to the key NHS and Public Health England web pages that will help you keep up to date with the current situation.
 You will find these in the Core and foundation learning section along with links to the Royal Pharmaceutical Society's Coronavirus (COVID-19) hub and Health Education England's Coronavirus (COVID-19) e-learning programme which includes resources for pharmacy staff.
 In this section you can also access our Remote consultation skills e-learning programme which can support you to apply your existing consultation skills when undertaking consultations via video and over the phone.
 The Advanced learning section contains more specific clinical guidance and information on medicines.
 The tools and further reading will support you to respond to the pandemic and offer the best care to patients and the public, regardless of the sector you are working in.
 Here you can access information about coronavirus treatment options such as antivirals and neutralising monoclonal antibodies (nMABs) for non-hospitalised patients with COVID-19.
 You will also find a link to an e-learning module from the Royal College of General Practitioners introducing the impact of post-COVID-19 syndrome on patients and how to manage their symptoms and expectations in primary care.

 If you are already working in secondary care and are looking for materials to help you upskill, then we recommend the Health Education England e-Learning for Healthcare (e-LfH) Coronavirus (COVID-19) portal.
 In the Resources for pharmacy staff area there is a learning path titled, Looking after acutely unwell patients.

 (To access these resources, visit the Coronavirus (COVID-19) portal and select Pharmacy staff in the Resources by role section of the page.
-Then select the Resources for pharmacy staff at the bottom of the list of links.)
+Then select the Resources for pharmacy staff in the list of links.)

 In this learning path you will find Looking after acutely unwell patients which contains different resources to support you with your hospital pharmacy practice, ranging from programmes to support you in processes like medicines reconciliation to clinical programmes revising biochemistry and therapeutic drug monitoring.
 This pathway is updated with new resources regularly.

 A key part of your ability to support in these acute areas is your own health and wellbeing.
-Our Resilience page contains a collection of resources which may help you at this difficult time.
+Our Supporting you page contains a collection of resources which may help you at this difficult time.

 The Royal Pharmaceutical Society (RPS) and the UK Clinical Pharmacy Association (UKCPA) have several resources that you may find useful, these can be found on the RPS Upskilling during COVID-19 page and include a Critical Care Training Resource.

-A key part of your ability to support in critical areas is your own health and wellbeing.
-Our Resilience page contains a collection of resources which may help you at this difficult time.
+A key part of your ability to support in critical care areas is your own health and wellbeing.
+Our Supporting you page contains a collection of resources which may help you at this difficult time.

 This is a challenging time for everyone.
-Our Resilience page contains a collection of resources which may help you at this difficult time.
+Our Supporting you page contains a collection of resources which may help you at this difficult time.

-We have developed a COVID-19 gateway page where we have collated a range of learning and tools which you may find useful.
+We have developed a COVID-19 learning gateway where we have collated a range of learning and tools which you may find useful.

-Our clinical fact sheets developed for the Medicines optimisation in care homes training pathway are now available here.
+Our clinical fact sheets developed for the Primary care pharmacy education pathway are now available here.

-If you are looking for materials specific to primary care, we have also compiled a list of Training support resources for medicines related roles in primary care with a range of extra resources.
-This should be used alongside the COVID-19 gateway page.
+If you are looking for materials specific to primary care, we have also compiled a list of COVID-19: Additional resources for primary care with a range of extra resources.
+This should be used alongside the COVID-19 learning gateway.